Pokemon-Manager/MudkiPC/README.md

 # Key Features:

 ## A Modern Save Editor 📝
-Step aside Hex Editors, MudkiPC is now the easiest way to edit your save files and Pokémon.
+Step aside Hex Editors, MudkiPC is now the easiest way to edit your trainers and Pokémon.
+Want to move a old trainer to a newer game?
+Now you can, its that simple!
 Plus, you can even transfer Pokémon to another game and even Pokémon Showdown!

-## Cross-Platform 🖥️📱💻
+## Cross-Platform* 🖥️📱💻
 MudkiPC is built using Dart & Flutter, which in layman's terms mean that it can run any modern device, including Linux!

+(MacOS and iOS versions are currently impossible for me to compile, as I do not have a Mac system.
+Looking into getting one though!)

 ## Blazingly Fast 🚀
 With SQLite at its core, MudkiPC is bar none the fastest way to search and find your Pokémon... or anything for that matter.